 Kiera Bergman is a 19-year-old woman who mysteriously vanished from the Phoenix, Arizona area.
-She’s been missing since August 4, 2018, and her loved ones and police are desperate to find her.
+She’s was missing since August 4, 2018, and her loved ones and police are desperate to find her.

-“I want my baby girl home in my arms, please I’m begging if you know anything please contact the police dept.,” Bergman’s heartbroken mother urged on Facebook.
+“I want my baby girl home in my arms, please I’m begging if you know anything please contact the police dept.,” Bergman’s heartbroken mother urged on Facebook before Bergman’s body was found.

 Here’s what you need to know: